 Almost a month ago, the next location for the LEC Summer Finals was revealed.
 Athens, Greece will be the next city to host the LEC Finals on Sep.
 7 and 8.
 What the venue will be, however, has not yet been revealed.
 Our current best guesses include the O.A.C.A.
 Olympic Indoor Hall, the Hellinikon Olympic Arena, and the Peace and Friendship Stadium.

-The main sponsor of the event will be Lion Cereals, a French cereal company that previously partnered with Riot Games back in 2017.
+The main patron of the event will be Lion Cereals, a French cereal company that previously partnered with Riot Games back in 2017.
 They sent 100 French fans to watch the 2017 EU LCS Spring Finals.
 We’ll have to wait and see if they repeat that sort of offer this time around!

 For more of League of Legends news, be sure to check back with Daily Esports.